This chapter was updated in July 2015.

 Note: some organisations may not have a defined line management structure and in these circumstances the practitioner with concerns about an unresolved disagreement should take responsibility for raising their concerns through the line management structure in the other agency.

-In the rare circumstances where the problem cannot be resolved through line management arrangements, the matter will be referred to the Chair of the Safeguarding Children Board (SCB) who will offer mediation.
-Ideally, there agency representative on the relevant SCB will contact the Independent Chair and inform the Board Manager of this action.
-Where felt appropriate, a mediation meeting will be set up involving as a minimum the SCB Chair, the respective organisations Board representatives and the SCB manager.
+In the rare circumstances where the problem cannot be resolved through line management arrangements, the matter will be referred to the Chair of the Safeguarding Children Partnership (SCP) who will offer mediation.
+Ideally, there agency representative on the relevant SCP will contact the Independent Chair and inform the Partnership Manager of this action.
+Where felt appropriate, a mediation meeting will be set up involving as a minimum the SCP Chair, the respective organisations Partnership representatives and the SCP manager.

 A clear record should be kept at all stages, by all parties.
 In particular this must include written confirmation between the parties about an agreed outcome of the disagreement and how any outstanding issues will be pursued.

-When the issue is resolved, any general issues should be identified and referred to the agency's representative on the SCB for consideration by the appropriate Local Safeguarding Children Board (LSCB) panel or group to inform future learning.
+When the issue is resolved, any general issues should be identified and referred to the agency's representative on the SCP for consideration by the appropriate Local Safeguarding Children Partnership (LSCP) panel or group to inform future learning.

 It may also be helpful for individuals to debrief following some disputes in order to promote continuing good working relationships.